maxsakharov/kafka-connect-sample/README.md

 rest.sink.payload.add - String contains comma separated list of fields to be added to the payload.
-Interpolation accepted rest.http.connection.connection.timeout - HTTP connection timeout in milliseconds, default is 2000 rest.http.connection.read.timeout - HTTP read timeout in milliseconds, default is 2000 rest.http.connection.keep.alive.ms - For how long keep HTTP connection should be keept alive in milliseconds, default is 30000 (5 minutes) rest.http.connection.max.idle - How many idle connections per host can be kept opened, default is 5 rest.http.max.retries - Number of times to retry request in case of failure.
+Interpolation accepted rest.http.connection.connection.timeout - HTTP connection timeout in milliseconds, default is 2000 rest.http.connection.read.timeout - HTTP read timeout in milliseconds, default is 2000 rest.http.connection.keep.alive.ms - For how long HTTP connection should be keept alive in milliseconds, default is 30000 (5 minutes) rest.http.connection.max.idle - How many idle connections per host can be kept opened, default is 5 rest.http.max.retries - Number of times to retry request in case of failure.
 Negative means infinite number of retries, default is -1 rest.http.codes.whitelist - Regex for HTTP codes which are considered as successful.
 Request will be retried infinitely if response code from the server does not match the regex.
 Default value is ^[2-4]{1}\\d{1}\\d{1}$